 The economic output statistics were published today by the Northern Ireland Statistics and Research Agency (NISRA).

-- Output in the services sector increased in real terms (by 0.9 per cent) over the fourth quarter of 2018 to its highest point in the last 10 years.
-Production sector output decreased in real terms (by 0.7 per cent over the quarter) to its lowest point since Q1 2018.
+- Output in the services sector decreased by 4.2 per cent in real terms over the first quarter of 2020.
+Production sector output decreased in real terms by 3.2 per cent over the quarter.

 Services Sector Output